guardian/support-frontend/support-models/README.md

 ###### postcode

-This seems to be the postcode used for the request.
+This is the postcode sent in the request, sent back again in the response.
 (Not, e.g., the postcode of the delivery agent.)
+I checked this with PaperRound and it’s not a mistake, and there are no plans to change it.

 ###### deliverymethod